ambaxter/spatial-rs/README.md

 0.4.0:
 - [ ] Inevitable bug fixes
 - [ ] No public library interface changes (pub fn and type names only) unless bug fixes demand it
-- [ ] X-Tree: implement, document, test, and benchmark (moved to give me time to work on generic-bitset)
 - [ ] Performance improvement: Able to re-insert nodes as well, as opposed to just leaves.
 Remove the need for consume_leaves_for_reinsert
 - [ ] Performance improvement: Remove recursion - add another unsafe area :/
 - [ ] Performance improvement: Tune children size based off memory block size